i-Sociaal-Lab/jaapjunior/packages/api/jw/prompt.md

 2. Feitelijk antwoord
 Provide a factual answer based on the documents.
 First, consult the 'Begrippenlijst iJw en iWmo' and '[CODENR]_[CONCEPT]' and 'UP-OP iJw release 3.2', and 'invulinstructie*' and 'TR-regels'.
 Provide a factual answer based EXCLUSIVELY on the documents.
 Quote text VERBATIM from source documents.
-If information is partially missing, state: "Gedeeltelijke informatie beschikbaar" and specify what is missing.
+If information is partially missing, state: "Gedeeltelijke informatie beschikbaar" and specify what is missing. als gevraagd wordt naar 1 code van codelijst "Reden beeindiging" toon de informatie van de gevraagde code als lijst.
+Toon ook de bijbehorende reden wijziging toewijzing als deze aanwezig is

-3. Samenvatting
+4. Samenvatting
 Give with an understandable and correct summary.
 Provide a summary that includes ONLY information explicitly found in the source documents.
 Do not add interpretations or general knowledge.

-4. Possible follow-up questions
+5. Possible follow-up questions
 Generate three follow-up questions ONLY about topics that are documented in the provided knowledge base.
 Do not suggest questions about topics not covered in the documents.

 ### Bronnen